Selfdual 4-Manifolds, Projective Surfaces, and the Dunajski-West Construction

-I present a construction of real or complex selfdual conformal $4$-manifolds (of signature $(2,2)$ in the real case) from a natural gauge field equation on a real or complex projective surface, the gauge group being the group of diffeomorphisms of a real or complex $2$-manifold.
-The $4$-manifolds obtained are characterized by the existence of a foliation by selfdual null surfaces of a special kind.
-When the gauge group reduces to the group of diffeomorphisms commuting with a vector field, I reobtain the classification by Dunajski and West of selfdual conformal $4$-manifolds with a null conformal vector field.
-I then analyse the presence of compatible scalar-flat K\"ahler, hypercomplex and hyperk\"ahler structures from a gauge-theoretic point of view.
-In an appendix, I discuss the twistor theory of projective surfaces, which I use in the body of the paper, but is also of independent interest.
+\Abstract{I present a~construction of real or complex selfdual conformal $4$-manifolds (of signature $(2,2)$ in the real case) from a~natural gauge f\/ield equation on a~real or complex projective surface, the gauge group being the group of dif\/feomorphisms of a~real or complex $2$-manifold.
+The $4$-manifolds obtained are characterized by the existence of a~foliation by selfdual null surfaces of a~special kind.
+The classif\/ication by Dunajski and West of selfdual conformal $4$-manifolds with a~null conformal vector f\/ield is the special case in which the gauge group reduces to the group of dif\/feomorphisms commuting with a~vector f\/ield, and I analyse the presence of compatible scalar-f\/lat K\"ahler, hypercomplex and hyperk\"ahler structures from a~gauge-theoretic point of view.
+In an appendix, I discuss the twistor theory of projective surfaces, which is used in the body of the paper, but is also of independent interest.}